A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

-The second part of Lemma~\ref{lem:Tproperties} provides an admissible range of values for $\tau$ such that Algorithm~\ref{Algorithm_apriori} converges to a solution of VI$(\setX\times\setM_j,T)$ if at each iteration the projection in line \ref{alg:update_dyn} is performed on the (convex) subdomain $\setM_j \subset \setM$, $j\in\{1,\ldots,q\}$.
-However, we are interested in establishing convergence on the entire domain $\setM$, so at each iteration the projected solution might belong to a different subdomain $\setM_j$, $j\in\{1,\ldots,q\}$.
-This does not trivially follow from the second part of Lemma~\ref{lem:Tproperties}; therefore, we capitalize on Lemmas~\ref{lem:Qbound} and~\ref{lem:Tproperties} to establish an additional condition on $\tau$ such that Algorithm~\ref{Algorithm_apriori} retrieves a solution of VI$(\setX\times\setM,T)$.
-This is formally established in the following theorem.
+Then, for any $j=1,\ldots,q$, Algorithm~\ref{Algorithm_apriori} converges to a solution of VI$(\setX\times\setM_j,T)$, when the gradient step in line \ref{alg:update_dyn} is projected on the corresponding subdomain, for any $y^{(0)}\in\setX\times\setM_j$. \end{enumerate} \end{lemma} Continuity of the mapping is essential for the theoretical convergence of Algorithm 1.
+The second part of Lemma~\ref{lem:Tproperties} provides an admissible range of values for $\tau$ such that Algorithm~\ref{Algorithm_apriori} converges to a solution of VI$(\setX\times\setM_j,T)$ if at each iteration the projection in line \ref{alg:update_dyn} is performed on the (convex) subdomain $\setM_j \subset \setM$, $j\in\{1,\ldots,q\}$. \FF{The stepsize $\tau$ is chosen such that conditions standard in NE seeking are satisfied and oscillations among multiple equilibria are avoided.} Still, we are interested in establishing convergence on the entire domain $\setM$, so at each iteration the projected solution might belong to a different subdomain.
+This does not trivially follow from the second part of Lemma~\ref{lem:Tproperties}; therefore, by Lemmas~\ref{lem:Qbound} and~\ref{lem:Tproperties} we establish an additional condition on $\tau$ such that Algorithm~\ref{Algorithm_apriori} retrieves a solution of VI$(\setX\times\setM,T)$.

-\begin{thm} Consider Assumptions \ref{assum_cvx_differ}, \ref{assum_affine}, \ref{assum_monotonicity_continuity}, and \ref{ass:Mcompact}.
+\begin{thm} Consider Assumptions \ref{assum_cvx_differ}, \ref{assum_affine}, \ref{assum_monotonicity_continuity} and \ref{ass:ass_setM}.
 Fixed $0\leq M\leq m$, assume the domain $\Pi_K$ is nonempty for any of the ${m \choose M}$ combinations of constraints tightened as in \eqref{eq:constr_tight}.
 Let $D\succ 0$ be defined as in \eqref{eq:D}, where $\tau$ satisfies \eqref{eq:tau_cond} and

 where $\bar{R}=\max \big \{\sup_{x\in\setX} \sup_{\mu \in \setM}\|2A(F(x) +A\trasp \mu)\|, \\ \sup_{x\in\setX}\|Ax-b\|\big \}$ and $\bar{C} = \tight \sqrt{m-M}$.